arrestle/pythonguis/readme.md

 * mirage.py - working version of user interface copied from app-6.py as a starting point.
 * mirage-2.py - starting to add in midi sysex messages to user interface.

-May need at actual Mirage at this point.
+May need an actual Mirage at this point.